Virtual assistant

 - Installer

-The installation of a battery allows for the storage of excess photovoltaic (PV) electricity produced on a site.
-When photovoltaic production exceeds instantaneous consumption, the surplus is stored in the battery.
+Installing a Battery allows for the storage of surplus Photovoltaic (PV) electricity produced on a site.
+When PV production exceeds instantaneous consumption, the surplus is stored in the Battery.

-Once the battery is fully charged, any additional surplus is injected into the electrical grid.
+Once the Battery is fully charged, any additional surplus is fed into the electricity grid.

-When consumption exceeds solar production, the battery discharges to supply the consumers in the building.
+When consumption exceeds solar production, the Battery discharges to supply the building's consumers.
 This mechanism significantly increases the self-consumption rate, as solar electricity produced during the day is also available at night.

-When the battery is empty, any additional electricity is automatically drawn from the grid.
+When the Battery is empty, the electricity top-up is automatically drawn from the grid.

-Each battery system is equipped with a Battery Management System (BMS) that continuously supervises the incoming and outgoing flows.
+Each Battery system is equipped with a Battery Management System (BMS) which continuously monitors incoming and outgoing power flows.

-Thanks to a sensor installed at the electrical entry of the building, the BMS intelligently regulates the charge and discharge: in the case of solar surplus ready to be injected into the grid, it triggers the charging of the battery to store this surplus; conversely, when a demand for electricity from the grid is detected, it prioritizes the discharge of the battery to reduce imports from the grid.
+Using a Sensor installed at the building's electrical input, the BMS intelligently regulates charging and discharging: in case of surplus solar power ready to be fed into the grid, it triggers the Battery charging to store this surplus; conversely, when a power demand from the grid is detected, it prioritizes the Battery discharge to reduce grid import.

-An AC battery operates with its own charger-inverter, which ensures both direct current conversion during charging and alternating current conversion during discharging.
+An AC Battery operates with its own inverter-charger which handles both DC conversion during charging and AC conversion during discharging.

-The use of an AC battery requires connecting it behind a specific Climkit battery meter, configured with the Battery mode on the platform.
-Thus, the charge and discharge flows can be recorded and visualized directly on the platform.
+Using an AC Battery requires connecting it behind a dedicated Climkit Battery Meter, configured in Battery mode on the Platform.
+This allows charge and discharge flows to be recorded and visualized directly on the Platform.

-One of the main advantages of the AC battery is its independence from the existing photovoltaic installation.
-It can be easily added to a site already equipped with solar panels, without requiring the replacement or modification of the existing photovoltaic inverter.
+One of the main advantages of the AC Battery is its independence from the existing photovoltaic installation.
+It can be easily added to a site already equipped with solar panels, without needing to replace or modify the existing PV inverter.

 Hybrid PV Inverter (DC Battery)

-A hybrid photovoltaic inverter integrates the functions of inverter, management, and battery charging.
-The battery connected to this type of inverter is referred to as a DC battery because it is charged directly with direct current (DC) produced by the photovoltaic panels, without double conversion.
+A hybrid photovoltaic inverter integrates inverter, management, and Battery charging functions.
+The Battery connected to this type of inverter is referred to as a DC Battery because it is recharged directly with Direct Current (DC) produced by the photovoltaic panels, without double conversion.

-The primary advantage of a DC/hybrid inverter system is its superior efficiency, as it avoids double conversion (AC→DC→AC) and the associated losses.
+The main advantage of a DC/Hybrid Inverter system is its better efficiency, as it avoids double conversion (AC→DC→AC) and associated losses.

-However, with this configuration, it is not possible to install a dedicated battery meter, as the hybrid inverter and the battery are placed directly behind the photovoltaic production meter.
-Therefore, it is no longer possible to separately distinguish the solar production from the charge/discharge flows of the battery on the display.
+However, with this configuration, it is not possible to install a dedicated Battery meter, because the Hybrid Inverter and the Battery are placed directly behind the PV production meter.
+Consequently, it is no longer possible to separately distinguish solar production and Battery charge/discharge flows on the display.

-In general, hybrid inverters are mainly installed on small photovoltaic installations, typically under 15 kWp, such as those in individual homes.
+Generally, hybrid inverters are mainly installed on small-scale photovoltaic systems, typically below 15 kWp, such as those in single-family homes.

-Most photovoltaic inverters do not operate in the event of a grid outage.
+Most photovoltaic inverters do not operate during a grid outage.

-However, some hybrid inverters are equipped with a backup power function, allowing them to maintain power to certain critical loads in the building, such as common area lighting, in the event of a grid outage, using energy stored in the battery.
+However, some hybrid inverters are equipped with a back-up power function, making it possible to maintain power supply to certain critical loads in the building (e.g., common area lighting) in case of a grid outage, using the energy stored in the Battery.

-Some models can also automatically trigger a thermal generator to take over during prolonged outages.
+Some models can also automatically trigger a thermal generator to take over during prolonged interruptions.